What Is SQL Server?

 Obtaining the Software

-To learn more about Microsoft SQL Server, go to http://www.microsoft.com/sql.
+To learn more about Microsoft SQL Server, go to http://www.microsoft.com/sql/.
 This page contains links to trial software and other downloads.
+You may use any version of SQL Server with this book, including trial versions and the free SQL Server Express.

 Installing the Software